A career in ethical hacking: Key lessons from an ethical hacker

 Dan Weis is Senior Cyber Security Specialist and Lead Penetration Tester at Nexon Asia Pacific, a company that provides business IT solutions from computer to cloud and everything in between.

-“The security industry is very welcoming, and everyone has the same goal – to protect their organisation, other organisations, as well as individuals from cyber-attacks,” reflects Mr Weis.
+“The security industry is very welcoming and everyone has the same goal – to protect their organisation, other organisations, as well as individuals from cyber-attacks,” reflects Mr Weis.

 In addition to sharing a day in the life of a cyber security professional, Mr Weis explains how ethical cyber skills can improve your cyber security job outlook.